-The Don Tony Show 07/03/22: WWE Signs Logan Paul To Multi-Year Deal; Jeff Hardy Pleads Not Guilty To DUI Charges; Wrestling World Comments on Liv Morgan & Theory; Disney Fires Joey Ryan
+The Don Tony Show 07/03/22: WWE Signs Logan Paul To Multi Event Deal; Jeff Hardy Pleads Not Guilty To DUI Charges; Wrestling World Comments on Liv Morgan & Theory; Disney Fires Joey Ryan

 Some Topics Discussed:

-- WWE signs Logan Paul to a multi-year contract and will face The Miz at SummerSlam
+- WWE signs Logan Paul to a multi event contract and will face The Miz at SummerSlam

 - Entire wrestling world sends Congrats to new SmackDown Women’s Champion Liv Morgan